-The (00808-3 and 01141-0) Kvaser Air Bridge Light HS is approved for the European Union, while (01008-6 and 01148-9) Kvaser Air Bridge Light HS (FCC) is optimized for the US.
+The (00808-3 and 01141-0) Kvaser Air Bridge Light HS variants are approved for the European Union, while the (01008-6 and 01148-9) Kvaser Air Bridge Light HS (FCC) variants are optimized for the US.
 They both share the same functionality but have different radio transmitting schemes due to regulatory differences.
-The (01494-7) Kvaser Air Bridge is approved for both the European Union and the US.
+The (01494-7) Kvaser Air Bridge M12 variant is approved for both the European Union and the US.